OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

 If the annotation `@JavascriptInterface` is defined for a method, it can be called by JavaScript.
-If the app targets API level < 17, all Java Object methods are exposed by default to JavaScript and can be called.
+If the app targets API level lower than 17, all Java Object methods are exposed by default to JavaScript and can be called.

 The method `returnString` can then be called in JavaScript in order to retrieve the return value.
 The value is then stored in the parameter `result`.